AprilMelnick/AprilMelnick/README.md

 ☕️ Wait... coffee?
 Yes, I'm in a career transition.
 Let me tell you a bit about my journey.

 After a long career in specialty coffee, it was time for a change.
 UX seemed like a good use of my transferrable skills and I was surprised to find it all kind of conceptually... easy?

-After a long career in specialty coffee, it was time for a change.
-Making my way through my UX course, I was surprised to find it all kind of conceptually... easy?
-As I considered this, I had a small epiphany: of course it's easy.
-A coffee shop bar is an interface!

 UX felt familiar because I had spent over a decade building and maintaining structures that keep customers caffeinated, employees happy and bosses making money.